-It is a classic treatment option for glaucoma as it causes a reduction in the aqueous humor.
-As well, it is used for the treatment of altitude sickness given its basic mechanism of action.
+Acetazolamide is a classic treatment option for glaucoma as it causes a reduction in the aqueous humor.
+As well, it is useful for the treatment of altitude sickness, because of its underlying mechanism of action.
 The medication works to excrete bicarbonate.
 By doing so, it alkalizes the urine as there is greater bicarbonate in the urine.
-As a result, the blood is more acidic given that the bicarbonate has been excreted out.
-There are mechanisms which equate the carbon dioxide levels in the body to the acidity level.
-This results in an artificial compensatory mechanism to what the body believes to be excess carbon dioxide.
-This results in faster and deeper breathing.
-The outcome of that is higher levels of oxygen in the body.
-This improves the ability of the body to adjust itself to the higher altitude levels.
+As a result, the blood is more acidic, given that the bicarbonate has been excreted out.
+Some mechanisms equate the carbon dioxide levels in the body to the acidity level, resulting in an artificial compensatory mechanism to what the body believes to be excess carbon dioxide.
+This compensation results in faster and deeper breathing.
+The outcome of that is higher levels of oxygen in the body, which improves the ability of the body to adjust itself to the higher altitude levels.

 Common side effects seen with this medication include fatigue, abdominal pain, nausea, vomiting, and also paresthesia.
-Rare side effects such as Stevens-Johnson syndrome also exist.
-The medication is used via the oral route as well as the intravascular route.
+Rare side effects, such as Stevens-Johnson syndrome, also exist.
+The drug can be administered orally as well as via the intravascular route.
 It should not be used by those with impaired renal or hepatic function.
 The medication is also known to interact with certain antibiotics, sodium bicarbonate, amphetamines, and salicylates.

 The dose range recommended for the treatment of glaucoma is 250 mg per day to 1000 mg per day.
 Typically, the dose will be 250 to 500 mg per day.
-The range of 500 to 1000 mg per day is used for treating altitude sickness.
-Lower doses are recommended when treating edema, epilepsy and for diuresis in congestive heart failure.
+For treating altitude sickness, the range is 250 to 500 mg daily in 2 oral doses.
+Lower doses are recommended when treating edema, epilepsy, and diuresis in congestive heart failure.
 The range used for those conditions is usually 250 to 375 mg.
 However, epilepsy may require higher dosages that go up to 1000 mg per day.

 Carbonic anhydrase is found in red blood cells and also the proximal tubule of the kidney.
 It works to reabsorb sodium, bicarbonate, and chloride.
-Once acetazolamide inhibits carbonic anhydrase, the sodium, bicarbonate, and chloride are excreted rather than reabsorbed.
-This also leads to excretion of excess water.
-The clinical result is decreased blood pressure, decreased intracranial pressure and also decreased intraocular pressure.
-The excretion of bicarbonate also increases the acidity of the blood.
+Once acetazolamide inhibits carbonic anhydrase, sodium, bicarbonate, and chloride get excreted rather than reabsorbed; this also leads to the excretion of excess water.
+The clinical result is a decrease in blood pressure, decreased intracranial pressure, and decreased intraocular pressure.
+Bicarbonate excretion also increases the acidity of the blood.
 Aqueous humor levels decrease in the eyes, and there are compensatory mechanisms for increased blood acidity, for example, (ex. hyperventilation).

 The entire process of excretion that is inhibited by carbonic anhydrase is essentially working to acidify the urine and reabsorb bicarbonate.
-Acetazolamide will derange the entire process by increasing sodium in the urine as well as increasing bicarbonate in the urine which alkalinizes the urine.
+Acetazolamide will derange the whole process by increasing sodium in the urine as well as increasing bicarbonate which alkalinizes the urine.
 Diuresis is the other result.

 Intravenous (IV) administration of acetazolamide is available.
 However, intramuscular (IM) administration of acetazolamide is not recommended.

-There is a broad range of general and specific adverse effects that can be induced via the usage of acetazolamide.
-Fatigue, nausea, vomiting, abdominal pain, and diarrhea are commonly seen in patients.
+There is a broad range of general and specific adverse effects that acetazolamide use can induce.
+Fatigue, nausea, vomiting, abdominal pain, and diarrhea are common in patients.
 Some other patients will experience paresthesia, black stools, decreased libido, tinnitus, and taste alteration.
 There are also reports of patients developing depression while using acetazolamide or developing a bitter or metallic taste.
 Less commonly, there exists a risk of developing metabolic acidosis as well as hyponatremia and hypokalemia.
 Kidney stones can also be seen but are uncommon.
-Rarely, patients develop Stevens-Johnson syndrome, aplastic anemia, agranulocytosis, toxic epidermal necrolysis or fulminant hepatic necrosis.
+Rarely, patients develop Stevens-Johnson syndrome, aplastic anemia, agranulocytosis, toxic epidermal necrolysis, or fulminant hepatic necrosis.

-Given that acetazolamide decreases the clearance of ammonia, patients who have decreased liver function or liver disease should not use acetazolamide.
+Given that acetazolamide decreases the clearance of ammonia, patients who have impaired liver function or liver disease should not use acetazolamide.
 Usage may precipitate the development of hepatic encephalopathy.

 Acetazolamide can induce electrolyte abnormalities.
 As such, those with hypokalemia or hyponatremia should not use it.
-Similarly, it can decrease kidney function and should be avoided by anyone with kidney disease or decreased kidney function.
+Similarly, it can decrease kidney function, and clinicians should avoid using it with anyone with kidney disease or decreased kidney function.

 Patients with hyperchloremic acidosis should not use acetazolamide.

 Acetazolamide is known to interact with several classes of medications.
-If a patient is on amphetamines, they are likely to develop reduced clearance of the amphetamines.
-This is because acetazolamide increases the pH of urine.
+If a patient is on amphetamines, they are likely to develop reduced amphetamine clearance; this is because acetazolamide increases the pH of urine.
 In contrast, it increases the excretion of lithium, and hence the efficacy of lithium may be reduced.
 Acetazolamide also decreases the excretion of phenytoin, primidone, and quinidine.
 Patients on these medications may develop toxicity if they also use acetazolamide.

 Patients on salicylates can develop toxicity if they begin acetazolamide.
-As well, patients on sodium bicarbonate increase their risk of kidney stone formation if acetazolamide is used at the same time.
+As well, patients on sodium bicarbonate increase their risk of kidney stone formation if using acetazolamide at the same time.

 Any patients using anti-folates, including methotrexate and trimethoprim, should not use acetazolamide.
-As well, any patient on any other carbonic anhydrase inhibitor should avoid this medication as well.
-Patients with a previous history of developing a serious rash should avoid usage of acetazolamide as it can induce Stevens-Johnson syndrome.
+As well, any patient on any other carbonic anhydrase inhibitor should avoid this medication.
+Patients with a previous history of developing a serious rash should avoid the usage of acetazolamide as it can induce Stevens-Johnson syndrome.

-Acetazolamide is a Category C drug and should only be used in pregnancy if the benefits outweigh the risks to the unborn baby.
+Acetazolamide was a Category C drug under the prior FDA pregnancy categorization system, and should only be used in pregnancy if the benefits outweigh the risks to the unborn baby.
 There are reports of teratogenicity in animal studies.
 Similarly, it should only be used in nursing mothers if the benefits outweigh the risks.